Tarumanagara: History

-Around 400 BCE to 100 CE, a prehistoric clay pottery culture was flourished in northern coastal Western Java.
+Around 400 BC to 100 AD, a prehistoric clay pottery culture was flourished in northern coastal Western Java.
 This clay pottery culture is identified as Buni culture, named after its first discovered archaeological site, Buni village in Babelan, Bekasi, east of Jakarta.

 Archaeologist suggests that this culture was the predecessor of Taruma kingdom.
 This is affirmative regarding its connection to Batujaya archaeological site.
 The ancient society that supported the Buni culture was Indianised; absorbing Hindu influences from India, and establishing early Hindu polity in Java.

 According to the book Geographike Hyphegesis written in 2nd-century Roman Empire, a Greek geographer Claudius Ptolemaeus mentioned about countries in the far east of the known world then.
 Among others is a city called Argyre on the western edge of the Iabadiou island.
 Iabadiou can be equated in Sanskrit as Yawadwipa, which corresponds to the island of Java.
 The name argyre means "silver", while in local Indonesian and Sundanese language, silver is called perak, which sound similar to the Merak port town on the western edge of Java.